CAP-ACP 2023 Annual Scientific Meeting

 Dr. Amy Bromley

-Dr. Amy Bromley completed her medical training at Memorial University of Newfoundland in 2007, followed by Anatomical Pathology Residency at the University of Calgary.
-Upon completion in 2012, Dr. Bromley became the group leader for the Adult Medical Autopsy service at the Foothills Medical Centre, which provides services to Southern Alberta.
-She has additional training in patient safety and quality management, and is involved in mortality quality reviews with clinical departments.
 Dr. Bromley is also interested in medical education.
 She developed the Pathologists' Assistant program at the University of Calgary from 2012-2015, and then became the Co-Program director of the AP program from 2015-2018, followed by CBD Lead for the residency until 2023.
 She is the Director of Education for the Department of Pathology and Laboratory Medicine, and the Director of the Professional Role for the new pre-clerkship undergraduate medical education curriculum at the University of Calgary.

 Ms. E. Heidi Cheek-Norgan

-Heidi has been a Pathologists' Assistant at Mayo Clinic since 2010 and holds the academic rank of Assistant Professor of Laboratory Medicine and Pathology, College of Medicine.
 She is heavily involved with expanding the PA scope of practice at Mayo Clinic with microscopy and has aided in the development of a placenta rotation and integration of PAs into a consult review rotation.
 Her academic accomplishments include authoring and co-authoring scientific papers, authoring a book chapter on gross examination of the liver, providing lectures to pathology residents on grossing and tumor staging guidelines, and lecturing on placental pathology to the audiences in maternal-fetal medicine, neonatology-perinatology, and anatomic/clinical pathology.
 For her efforts she has been honored with ASCP's 40 under 40 in 2017, Mayo Clinic's Allied Health 2019 DLMP Innovation & Leadership in Education award, the Pathologist 2020 Powerlist, and Anatomic Pathology's 2023 Outstanding Educator award.

 Dr. Rebekah Jacques